rpg0001/rock-paper-scissors/README.md

 # Rock Paper Scissors
-Simple game of rock paper scissors using HTML, CSS and JavaScript.
+Simple game of rock paper scissors using HTML, Bootstrap CSS and JavaScript.